emdros/emdros/win32/README.txt

 You could also install the version from Oracle that requires you to comply with the requirements of Oracle's license.

-5) Install Visual Studio 2015 or later.

-You can install any edition of Visual Studio, including the Community Edition.

 Building Emdros
 ===============

 1) First, ensure that you've installed all the required / wanted prerequisites (see above).

 2) Open a Developer Command window from Visual Studio.

 Currently, the versions of the Developer Command window using PowerShell are not supported.

 See the documentation for Visual Studio for how to do this.

 You should ensure that you open the Developer Command window which builds for the CPU target you want.

 Currently, the following target CPUs are supported

 - x64 (64 bit)
-_ x86 (32 bit)
+- x86 (32 bit)

 3) Unpack the Emdros sources somewhere on your file system.
 E.g.:

 C:\Users\john\source\emdros\emdros-3.8.0

 4) In the Developer Command window, navigate to the "win32" directory inside the root of the Emdros sources.
 E.g.:

 > cd C:\Users\john\source\emdros\emdros-3.8.0\win32